NadulaKadawedduwa/NadulaKadawedduwa/README.md

 👀 I mainly work with ML models and specialize in Computer Vision.
 See my repos for some previous research and writings.

 💞️ Currently conducting graduate research in the Intelligent Sensing (Comptuer Vision) Lab at UMD.
-I hope to eventually publish my own papers instead of reading them for a change.
+Hoping to make CVPR deadlines.

 📫 Emails: nadulakadawedduwa@gmail.com (Most often checked)
             nkadawed@umd.edu